 Let me tell you a story about a young man and a dream.
-Greg has ALWAYS been into art, of all mediums, and although it created strife between his father and himself he could never get too far away from it.
+Greg has ALWAYS been into art, of all mediums, and although it created strife between his father and himself, he could never get too far away from it.
 His father just wanted the best for his son and didn’t think art could ever pay the bills.
 Shortly after Greg’s dad passed away in late 2000 he got a memorial tattoo and started talking to the artist about an apprenticeship.
-It was a much different world back then with handmade needles and stainless steel tubes.
+It was a much different world back then with handmade needles and stainless-steel tubes.
 The artist told him if he was really serious that Greg should buy an autoclave (sterilization equipment and very expensive) to show he was ready, then they could start his apprenticeship.

-Fast forward to the recent history 2009 and Greg accepted a position with SIK tattoos in Maplewood.
+Fast forward to the recent history (2009) where Greg accepted a position with SIK tattoos in Maplewood.
 It was a new studio and was a full-time gig.
 Although it was over 30 miles one way to the studio it was a dream come true and Greg and Dini were so excited that his art was finally going to take them somewhere.
 He learned a lot at SIK and got an opportunity to work with some AMAZING artists.
 Greg was with TK from the beginning and became the senior artist in no time.
 Dini also worked at SIK helping with the front desk and anything that needed doing.
-What the duo learn at SIK from the owners and the artists was unparalleled and lifelong friendships were made.
+What the duo learned at SIK from the owners and the artists was unparalleled and lifelong friendships were established.
 SIK was such a blessing and when it went out of business in the spring of 2011 it hit them hard, but TK sold them everything and although they were not ready to start a business yet, a fire was lit in their bellies!

 This has not been an easy road for the Sullivan’s and they would be the first to tell you that running a small business is not for the faint of heart.
 They work 24/7, miss a lot of personal events, fight with everything they have to just make ends meet each month, but doing what you love is worth every drop of blood, sweat and tears.
 Although it has not always been easy and there were times they thought they would have to give it all up, they feel so blessed to have their past experiences to call on and their collection of loyal clients, now family, they found along the way.
 This dream that started so many years ago is finally growing into a viable business and they thank each and everyone one of those who will, have, and continue to support them.